Dan Boys BSc (Hons)

 Joining us in August 2015, Adrian Dutton brings additional skills to EMEC Ecology, with his 30 years experience in invertebrates.
 He is a valuable asset to the company and has already carried out invertebrate surveys for Natural England across the country, looking at invertebrate abundance in relation to scrub habitat.
 In addition to the species level identification required for the contract for Natural England, Adrian has been undertaking butterfly and moth surveys at sites in Nottinghamshire and aquatic invertebrate surveys of rivers and streams.
 The results of these surveys can be used to assess the pollution levels of watercourses.

 Business Support Coordinator

 Kelly Joined EMEC Ecology in 2017 as our administrator, coming from a background of charity administration and finance.
 Kelly ensures the smooth running of day to day office procedures and is always happy to help.
 Kelly is a member of the Association of Accounting Technicians.

-Sarah Spotswood MSc AMRSB
+Sarah Spotswood BSc (Hons) AMRSB

 Sarah joined EMEC in June 2018 after graduating from the University of Nottingham that summer with a first class honours degree in Zoology.
 Sarah has experience in conducting phase-1 habitat surveys, and a variety of protected species surveys, including badger, bat, great crested newt, water vole, nesting bird and reptile surveys.
 She is also experienced in the design and management of habitat for great crested newts.
 Sarah qualified as a badger vaccinator in 2019 and assists the Nottinghamshire Wildlife Trust with their BEVS vaccination program.
 She also redesigned the EMEC website.